-- o Mental Health Counseling (monitor for post-traumatic stress behavior) - o Mitigation (to reduce the likelihood of occurrence and impact if it does occur again) - Building security- The Chief Operating Officer or his designee will survey the building inside and out to ensure it is safe for occupancy.
-The School Leader will coordinate with the landlord to ensure the building and its facilities are in operating order. - o The School Leader will notify the insurance carrier
+- Mental Health counseling (monitor for post-traumatic stress behavior) - Mitigation (to reduce the likelihood of occurrence and impact if it does occur again) - Building security: The Director of Admissions and Public Relations or his - o designee will suthe rvey building inside and out to ensure the building is safe for - o occupancy.
+The School Leader will coordinate with the landlord to ensure - the building and its facilities are in operating order. - o The School Leader will notify the insurance carrier